 CONCLUSION

-Because it addresses the issues of food security and ecological sustainability, the use of renewable energy in hydroponic farming is a revolutionary step in the field of sustainable and climate-resilient crop cultivation.
+You cannot start a sentence with becauseBecause it addresses the issues of food security and ecological sustainability.
+The use of renewable energy in hydroponic farming is a revolutionary step in the field of sustainable and climate-resilient crop cultivation.
 It has already been established that hydroponics is a resource-saving technique when compared to traditional agriculture, which reduced the amount of land used, water consumption, and produce.
-However, an excessive dependence on traditional energy sources raises questions about why it will hold up over time from an economic and environmental standpoint.
+However, an excessive dependence on traditional energy sources raises questions about whether it will hold up over time from an economic and environmental standpoint.
 This research has shown that hydroponics powered by renewable energies can decrease carbon levels up to 65, reduce operational expenses by 3035, and achieve energy production self-sufficiency levels over 90 per cent in the case of hybrid systems.
-Although there are some obstacles including high start-up costs, storage capacity and the need to be more technologically skilled, the opportunities of renewable integration cannot be ignored, especially as the energy storage system, smart grids and automation technologies progress to enhance the efficiency of the system.
-In the future, the synergistic effect of all these renewable energy technologies, favorable, well-established policy frameworks, and the innovations in controlled-environment agriculture may lead to the realization of large-scale adoption of carbon-neutral hydroponic farms, which, in their turn, would be able to generate high yield in an urban and a rural setting.
+Although there are some obstacles, including high start-up costs, storage capacity and the need to be more technologically skilled, the opportunities of renewable integration cannot be ignored, especially as the energy storage system, smart grids and automation technologies progress to enhance the efficiency of the system.
+In the future, the synergistic effect of all these renewable energy technologies, favorable, well-established policy frameworks, and the innovations in controlled-environment agriculture may lead to the realization of large-scale adoption of carbon-neutral hydroponic farms, which, in their turn, would be able to generate high yield in both urban and rural settings.
 Finally, the future of renewable-powered hydroponics is a viable solution to sustainable farming, which would not only solve the food crisis in the world but also help in the worldwide effort of combating the climate change problem.

-REFERENCES
+REFERENCES-Should be in APA format and more than one authours should be italized

-Ahmed, A., et.al (2024).
+Ahmed, A., all authors' names should be captured in full (2024).
 A novel hydroponic based on hybrid renewable energy system.
 In Proceedings of the IEEE Conference.
 IEEE.

 Alfita, R., et al. (2024).
 Prototype vertical aquaponic based on renewable energy and artificial intelligence.
 In Proceedings of the IEEE Conference (pp. 102–107).
 IEEE.